 The findings in the previous section show that the presence of critical masses of women directors, and to some extent of men directors, impel boards to work harder.
 This leads to the question: Are these patterns also evident above the surface, i.e., is the financial performance of firms that have one or two critical masses of directors superior to that of firms that do not have one or two critical masses?
 To address this question I take advantage of the unique setting offered by GBCs - they have a relatively large number (and fraction) of women directors.
 I examine whether critical masses of men and women directors are positively related to financial performance.
-To allow a sufficient number of observations, I include in this analysis the universe of the 34 GBCs for the years 1997-2009 for which data is available.
-These data were obtained from an internal database of the Government Companies Authority and from the annual reports it published.
-As described above, this type of analysis may suffer from endogeneity and/or from reverse causality.
-However, if this analysis documents patterns consistent with those documented "below the surface" (examined in Sections 4.2-4.3), those parallel patterns would provide support for the conclusion that the positive impact of gender diversity on board activeness trickles up to financial performance, and also leads to enhanced financial performance.
+To allow a sufficient number of observations, I include in this analysis the universe of the 34 GBCs for the years 2000-2009 for which data is available.
+These data were obtained from an internal database of the Government Companies Authority and from the annual reports it publishes.
+As described above, this type of analysis may suffer from endogeneity and/or from reverse causality, and accordingly, the endogeneity will be addressed using a 2sls model.
+If this analysis shall document patterns consistent with those documented "below the surface" (examined in Sections 4.2-4.3), those parallel patterns would provide support for the conclusion that the positive impact of gender diversity on board activeness trickles up to financial performance, and is reflected in the enhanced financial performance.
+26